 Homeowners will be encouraged to get several quotes from licensed contractors.
 The RM is exploring the possibility of working with project engineers to provide a list of pre-qualified companies.

 3. A buy-in charge, levied by the City of Winnipeg.
 Waste from the RM will be treated at Winnipeg’s North End Water Pollution Control Centre.
 The City of Winnipeg will charge residents a one-time buy-in/connection fee.
-The buy-in fee will be finalized later this spring once agreements between the City of Winnipeg and the RM have been completed, but is anticipated to be approximately $2,400.
+The buy-in fee will be finalized later when the agreements between the City of Winnipeg and the RM have been completed, but is anticipated to be approximately $2,500.
 This fee becomes payable at the time a home is connected to the sewer.
 Existing homeowners will pay less than the fee levied on new builds.
 The buy-in charge for future properties on subdivided land will be approximately $3,300.
 The City of Winnipeg buy-in charge is adjusted annually for inflation.

 4. Water meter equipment and installation.
 A water meter will be installed on each property at the time of connection to the new sewer service.
-The estimated cost for the supply and installation of the meter equipment is $600.
-This is a one-time fee that will be payable at time of connection.
-Equipment will be installed such that outside water taps (i.e. water drawn for lawn and garden use) will not be metered.
+This costs is included in the Capital Cost Component.
+Meters will be installed such that outside water taps (i.e. water drawn for lawn and garden use) will not be metered.

 5. Ongoing utility charge and City of Winnipeg administration fee.
 Each property will be metered.
 Quarterly utility bills will be issued to residents reflecting actual usage.
-Last year, the average family of four paid approximately $143 for sewer service on each quarterly utility bill, or $572 annually.
+Last year, the average family of four paid approximately $160 for sewer service on each quarterly utility bill.
 The RM will also charge a small levy on each bill to cover ongoing maintenance costs of sewer infrastructure on RM land.
-All users will pay an annual City of Winnipeg administration fee.
-In 2015 this fee was $225 per year.
+All users will pay an annual City of Winnipeg Participation fee.
+In 2019 this fee was $253 per year.